Culture Inclusion & Equity Action Collaborative

 - Shared Decision-Making Strategies for Better Care: Patient Decision Aids.
 There is growing evidence that shared decision-making yields better outcomes and improves patients’ care experience.
 This discussion paper presents perspectives and progress in our understanding of what patients want in communication and decision support, and suggests catalysts to ensure that shared decision-making becomes a more routine aspect of care.

 - Social Networking Sites and the Continuously Learning Health System: A Survey.
-A previous survey conducted under ECIC auspices indicates that nine in 10 American adults believe that their health-related data should be used to improve the care of other patients.
+An NAM survey indicates that nine in 10 American adults believe that their health-related data should be used to improve the care of other patients.
 This discussion paper explores how people value and understand health-related data sharing in a variety of contexts.

-- Core Principles & Values of Effective Team-Based Health Care, a discussion paper in which authors identified key characteristics of effective teams from the literature and used interviews with 11 teams located in various urban and rural settings to clarify how these factors shape effective team-based care.
+- Core Principles & Values of Effective Team-Based Health Care.
+An NAM Perspectives discussion paper in which authors identify key characteristics of effective teams from the literature and uses interviews with 11 teams located in various urban and rural settings to clarify how these factors shape effective team-based care.
 The review is intended to help guide clinicians, patients, administrators, and other stakeholders in the delivery of high-value, team-based care focused on the goals and priorities of patients and their families.

 - December 7, 2017